 Both versions of the 3 benefit from a great driving position with plenty of adjustment to the seat and the steering wheel.
 Thanks to a longer wheelbase, the Fastback has more legroom than a Ford Focus.
 The hatchback’s sloping roofline means rear-seat passengers can feel a little claustrophobic, but the Fastback’s taller roofline (and added headroom) addresses that problem.

 Another advantage the Fastback has over the standard car is its bigger boot.
 With the seats up you get 419 litres of space – thats 55 more than you get in the hatchback.
 Fold the rear seats and that rises to 1,263 litres.
 The VW Jetta has a larger boot at 510 litres with the seats up, but the 3 Fastback’s boot is in a more useable shape and has a lower loading lip.

 All of the cars in the current Mazda range are nice to drive and the Fastback is no different.
-Mazda says they put a little of their MX-5 sports car’s spirit in all of their other models and as a result many reviewers frequently compare the 3’s driving characteristics to those of the class-leading Focus.
+Mazda says they put a little of their MX-5 sports car’s spirit in all of their other models and as a result many would compare the 3’s driving characteristics to those of the class-leading Focus.
 Some even prefer it over the Ford.
-Testers report good grip, easy control of the car and an overall feeling of balance and agility.
+The capable chassis provides good grip, easy control of the car and an overall feeling of balance and agility.